Georgia College Keynotes

 Center for Music Education Events

 At Georgia College, we encourage our students to become lifelong learners.
 It is in this spirit that we offer a series of workshops for music educators.
-We encourage you to join us for our 2020-21 workshops, which will be held in Porter Hall at Georgia College.
+We encourage you to join us for our Spring 2022 workshops, which will be virtual.

 Calling all music educators and studio teachers!
 Are your students looking for an opportunity to hone their skills or prepare for auditions?
 Please let them know about our workshops for students, all to be held on the GC campus.

 February 12, 2022, 9am-4pm: GC Percussion Day with Guest Clinician Dr. Joe W. Moore III (in person & virtual)

 April 18, 2022, 6:00 pm: Creative Expressions Performance

 April 19, 2022, 7:30pm: Songs in Therapy Concert, Max Noah Recital Hall

 April 22, 2022, 2:00pm-5:00pm: End of Semester Seminar, Peabody Auditorium

 For more information, please contact Katie Whipple at firstname.lastname@example.org.

 The Baldwin County School District is no stranger to working with Georgia College when it comes to arts education.
 With recent partnerships in both dance and string instrument instruction underway, another program is coming to fruition thanks to the collaboration of Dr. Cliff Towner, GC Director of Band Activities, Mr. James McMillan, Director of Bands at Baldwin High School and Mr. Jay Wucher, Baldwin County Schools Fine Arts Coordinator.